Students with additional support needs

 Going abroad for an extended period of time may have an impact on your eligibility for any Disability or other benefits you currently received.
 We recommend checking with the SRC Advice Centre.

 Additional grant – Erasmus+

-For those going out through the Erasmus+ programme (in Europe or through International Credit Mobility), an additional grant for students and staff with physical, mental or health-related conditions is available, in addition to the regular Erasmus+ study or traineeship or staff mobility grant.
+Students or staff with physical, mental, or other health-related conditions going abroad through the Erasmus+ programme (in Europe or through International Credit Mobility) may be eligible for an additional grant to supplement your regular Erasmus+ study, traineeship, or staff mobility grant.

 What are your support needs?